rohinp/zivver-assignment/src/Gildedrose.md

+# Steps taken for refactoring.

+1. Add tests, most important without that cant refactor
+2. Start refactoring
+3. test, if broken fix it
+4. Continue from step #2 again till implementation obeys SOLID principles :-)

+> Note: Please check the git commit logs for the sequence of oprerations performed.

 # Gilded Rose prolem statement for reference:

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.
 First an introduction to our system: